lh3/fermikit/README.md

 ## Limitations

-FermiKit assumes all reads are single-ended.
-This leads to loss of power especially in semi-repetitive regions.
-In practice, this issue is minor for germline samples.
-FermiKit actually produces more sensitive INDEL calls due to the higher power of its assembly-based approach.
-Detailed evaluations are coming.
+FermiKit does not use paired-end information during assembly, which potentially leads to loss of power.
+In evaluations, the loss is minor for germline samples and even without pair information, FermiKit is more sensitive to short INDELs and long deletions.
+Furthermore, with longer upcoming Illumina reads, it is actually preferred to merge overlapping ends in a pair before assembly and treat the merged reads as regular single-end reads (see AllPaths-LG and DISCOVAR).

+Another technical limitation of FermiKit is that the error correction phase may take excessive RAM when the error rate is unusually high.
+In practice, this concern is also minor.
+I have assembled ~270 human samples and none of them require more than ~90GB RAM.

 [zlib]: http://zlib.net